Informal book talk, inside‐text talk and recommendations

 Reading aloud and discussing the text was a crucial strand of the RfP pedagogy identified in the TaRs research.
 It enabled children to access rich and challenging texts, offered a model for silent independent reading, prompted the children’s affective engagement and created a class repertoire of ‘texts in common’ to discuss.

 The TaRs research project found that RfP is strongly influenced by relationships between children, teachers, families and communities.
 Where shared understandings were established about the changing nature of reading and the value of everyday reading practices, these supported children’s RfP.
 These reading communities generated new kinds of talk about reading.

-In order to successfully foster RfP, the TaRs research project found that teachers need a wide and up to date knowledge of children’s literature and other texts.
+In order to successfully foster RfP, the Teachers as Readers (TaRs) research project found that teachers need a wide and up to date knowledge of children’s literature and other texts.